loocieomondi1/research-and-approval-project/README.md

 > This hence results to the whole idea behind farmers and food products to be soled online, to solve a problem of helping seller get market online and buyers buy online.

-In this blog, you will learn how to build a modern e-commerce storefront, using Paypal and Paystack integration.
+In this reserch project, you will learn how to build a modern e-commerce storefront, using Paypal and Paystack integration.

 ## Inspiration behind the application

-> My inspiration came from a life experience, where people of the world are faced with virtual many challenges that distracts there daily life actives and of those are the issues of easy accessibility to food and food products.  such challenges can be so overwhelmed, imagine coming back from the office and realizing that you have no groceries at home and you need to make food cause you are hungry at that time you can’t have easy means to get a food or groceries.
+> My inspiration came from a life experience, where people of the world are faced with virtual challenges that distracts their daily lives actives such as the issues of easy accessibility to food and food products.  such challenges can be so overwhelming ofcause, let's take an example; imagine coming back from work,8-5 maybe  and realizing that you have no groceries,no food at home yet you are hungry and not to mention exhausted at the same time.
+Frustrating. right??

-> So to solve such a problem, I got inspired to be innovative, and be part of those solving world problem by creating an application where people can be at the comfort of their home or offices or any place at a particular time and make orders online and get there food and groceries delivered to them at the comfort of their habit.
+> To solve such a problem, an inspired and innovative thought kicked in booom...., hoping this will highly be  part of those solving world problem by incooperating  an application where people can at the comfort of their home or offices or any place at a particular time and make orders online and get there food and groceries delivered to them faster and comfortably.

 ## Overview